jnk0le/simple-crt/RA8D1_cursed/README.md

 - to debug NVIC registers use `Generic_V8M.svd` file (extracted from https://github.com/ARM-software/CMSIS_5/issues/844#issuecomment-1217164658)
 It's missing some bits and many descriptions are exactly inverse of actual behaviour.

+- instruction level breakpoints are broken and will prevent any further execution (by singlestepping or "continue") when reached. (works at C/C++ level)\
+It is possible to "unlock" by forcing `pc` to next instruction address.
+The instruction at offending breakpoint will not commit its results.